mpv-player/mpv/DOCS/man/options.rst

 ``--tls-ca-file=<filename>``
     Certificate authority database file for use with TLS.
-(Silently fails with older ffmpeg or libav versions.)
+(Silently fails with older FFmpeg or Libav versions.)

 ``--tls-verify``
     Verify peer certificates when using TLS (e.g. with ``https://...``).
-    (Silently fails with older ffmpeg or libav versions.)
+    (Silently fails with older FFmpeg or Libav versions.)

 ``--referrer=<string>``
     Specify a referrer path or URL for HTTP requests.